Patient incentives

 Anticipatory behavior among men

-The results show an increase in healthcare spending among men who anticipate bearing higher costs in the following year.
-On average, their expenditures on outpatient treatments rise by about CHF 40, or approximately 5%.
-This effect is particularly pronounced among men who had relatively low utilization of healthcare services before their 18th birthday.
-This group has a strong incentive to bring forward their medical visits in the year before the higher deductible and co-payment take effect.
+The results show an increase in healthcare expenditures among men who know they will bear higher costs in the following year.
+On average, they increase their spending on outpatient treatments by about CHF 40, or approximately 5%.
+This effect is particularly pronounced among men who had relatively low healthcare utilization before their 18th birthday.
+This group has a strong incentive in the last year before the price increase to bring forward their doctor visits before the higher deductible and co-payment come into effect.

-Interestingly, this behavioral adjustment primarily occurs with specialist visits.
-The likelihood of a man visiting a specialist in the year before the cost increase rises by 7%.
-This suggests that men are prioritizing medical treatments they would otherwise postpone to save on costs.
-The effect is less significant for general practitioner visits, indicating that specialist appointments are more likely to involve planned, non-urgent treatments.
+Interestingly, this behavioral adjustment is mainly observed in visits to specialists.
+The likelihood of a man visiting a specialist in the last year before the price increase rises by 7%.
+This suggests that men are prioritizing medical treatments they would normally postpone to save costs.
+The effect is less pronounced for general practitioner visits, indicating that specialist visits are more likely to involve planned, non-urgent treatments.

 Why do women respond less strongly?